Tonyz4516/r_toolbox/README.md

 # r_toolbox
-This is tools for r by other people or me
+This is a collection of tools for r
+Some of these tools are not created by me, please do not use it for any commercial purpose.